pFornagiel/dextop/README.md

 A quick summary:
 1. Download the [Dexcom G7 / G6 / G5 / G4 / One+ mobile app](https://www.dexcom.com/apps) and [enable the Share service](https://provider.dexcom.com/education-research/cgm-education-use/videos/setting-dexcom-share-and-follow).

-2. In the application, log in using your Dexcom Account credentials, *not the Dexcom Share not follower's or manager's*.
+2. In the application, log in using **your** Dexcom Account credentials, **not the Dexcom Share follower's or manager's**.

 3. Make sure to toggle the *Europe* checkbox in the app settings, if you happen to use the application outside of America.
+Note, that *Password not valid!* may also be caused by this option, if the user happens to be using the app in the wrong region.

 After logging in, the widget itself can be configured using a tray icon associated with it.
-By right clicking, a set of options will be shown, allowing for changing the size of the widget, moving it around the screen and closing the app.
+By right clicking, a set of options will be shown, allowing for changing the size of the widget, moving it around the screen, adjusting authentication settings and closing the app.

 ### Disclaimer:

-I am utilizing the Dexcom Share API solely for personal use and do not have any affiliation with Dexcom, Inc. This application is not endorsed, sponsored, or managed by Dexcom, and I do not take any responsibility for the accuracy or performance of the data provided through the API.
+*I am utilizing the Dexcom Share API solely for personal use and do not have any affiliation with Dexcom, Inc. This application is not endorsed, sponsored, or managed by Dexcom, and I do not take any responsibility for the accuracy or performance of the data provided through the API.
 Furthermore, I do not profit from, or claim ownership of, any Dexcom-related content or services.
-All trademarks, logos, and brand names belong to their respective owners.
+All trademarks, logos, and brand names belong to their respective owners.*